 System functionality is partitioned between:

 Communication between these subsystems in the form of HTTP requests and responses.
-Each search request from the UI generates only a single HTTP request and its response.
+Each search request from the UI generates a single HTTP request and its response.

 This is structured as: